NextBSD

-NextBSD was an operating system initially based on the trunk version of FreeBSD as of August 2015.
-It is a fork of FreeBSD which implements new features developed on branches but not yet implemented in FreeBSD.
+NextBSD is a fork of the FreeBSD operating system.
 As of 2019 the website seems defunct, and the later commits on GitHub date from October 2019.
 The Wayback Machine captures of the website after 2016-12-15 are domain squatter pages and as of 2021-03-17 the site is redirecting to a fake "Apple Support" page.

 Features

 The basic features of launchd, notifyd, asld, and libdispatch work.

 These can be installed by cloning the NextBSD repository from GitHub, building GENERIC or MACHTEST kernels, installing a new world on an existing 10.x or CURRENT system, and then following the instructions in the README.

 Launchd will start the initial jobs that are part of the repo now.

 Planned Features

 The project refers to an installer as the first planned milestone on their website.

 Future plans include convert to rc and tying notifyd in to potential consumers.

 History

 NeXTBSD was announced by Jordan Hubbard and Kip Macy in August 2015 at the Bay Area FreeBSD Users Group (BAFUG).